aliesbelik/poldi/README.md

 - [cpa](https://github.com/ysawa0/create-python-app) - A CLI tool for ultra fast setup of Rust & Python projects.
 - [ktor-cli](https://github.com/ktorio/ktor-cli) - Command-line tool for creating Ktor projects.
+- [vscli](https://github.com/michidk/vscli) - A CLI/TUI which makes it easy to launch VS Code projects, with a focus on dev containers.

 </details>